Content starts here

 Iowa Legislative Session Recap

 Advocating on behalf of Iowans age 50+ and giving you a voice at the State Capitol is a top priority for AARP Iowa.
-Of course we can’t do it alone and are incredibly grateful for the volunteers across the state who lift up our issues by making calls, writing letters, and meeting with our political leaders.
-During this legislative session, we engaged on several bills with wide-ranging impacts, some of which did not ultimately pass this year and others that have been signed into law by the Governor.
+Of course, we can’t do it alone and are incredibly grateful for our members and volunteers across the state who lift up our issues by sending messages, making calls, and meeting with our elected leaders.

-We will continue to fight for policies and laws that matter to older Iowans and their families and encourage you to get involved in these efforts.
+We will continue to fight for policies and laws that matter to older Iowans and their families, and we encourage you to get involved in these efforts.
 Click here if you are interested in learning more about becoming an AARP Iowa advocacy volunteer.

 Contact information and more from your state office.
 Learn what we are doing to champion social change and help you live your best life.